cagataykiziltan/ProductApi-CQRS-MediatR/README.md

 # ProductApi-CQRS-MediatR
-A Product CRUD Api Example with CQRS pattern, MediatR and Unit tests
+A Product CRUD Api Example with CQRS pattern, MediatR and Unit tests Author : M.Çağatay KIZILTAN

 # PROJECT LOGIC